Visual-Behavior/GroCo/README.md

 # GroCo: Ground Constraint for Metric Self-Supervised Monocular Depth

-This repository contains the inference code for the GroCo method (ECCV24).
+This repository contains the inference code for the [GroCo paper](https://arxiv.org/abs/2409.14850) (ECCV24).

 ## Example